alexrcoleman/MusiX/README.md

 * Add option to paste in spotify URI for a track
 * Make the list of tracks filter based on what is currently being typed in the search field
 * Autodetect available updates

+### v2.0.0 ###
+* When running windows, no longer relies on a site to convert, now downloads the video and converts it itself.
+This is susceptible to youtube messing with their video URL encryption, but its cracked for now
+* Music should be higher quality now, chooses the highest video quality and converts it to mp3 manually
+* Downloads and converts all videos fairly quickly
+* Fixed visual glitches on the text field

 ### v1.2.0 ###
 * Switched to a new downloader since the old one seems to be down